Select an article below

 The City of Seattle Voluntary Deferred Compensation Plan

-- The money you borrow will no longer be invested in the market, so you’ll lose potential market gains and/or earned interest.
+- The money you borrow will no longer be invested in the market, so you’ll lose potential market gains and/or interest.

 - You’ll incur loan fees when you take out a loan, as well as annual loan fees for every year the loan remains unpaid.